BlastarIndia/msdos/README.md

 Released into Github for the public to see.

-Early MS-DOS source code that Microsoft has relased to an open source license.
+Early MS-DOS source code that Microsoft has released to an open source license.

 For educational uise only.